designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 Dennett does an excellent job of demystifying this apparent oddity.
 His explanation makes use of an insightful, and typically Dennettian,
-distinction: the contrast between the temporal _content_ of a representation, and the temporal properties of the representation itself.
+distinction: the contrast between the temporal _content_ of a representation, and the temporal properties of the representation. itself.
 The key insight is that a judgement made by the brain can be
 _antedated_: its content given a earlier “postmark” which retroactively splices it into an unfolding account of what happened.
 If new data